 The Project Exodus construction site is a hive of activity, with work focused on building the many footers that the coaster will sit on.
 The first foundations to be completed appear to be located towards the far end of the site, with the team then working backwards towards the station area from there.
 The first delivery of ride supports from Mack Rides was made to the resort which are being staged in the park’s expansion area next to The Swarm.

-The demolition of the former Old Town area is now complete, other than a small portion of the Logger’s Leap trough that stretches from one side of the lake to the other.
+The demolition of the former Old Town area is now complete, other than a small section of the Logger’s Leap trough that stretches from one side of the lake to the other.
 The portion of lake in the middle of the site has been mostly filled in and the area flattened in preparation for construction of the various foundations that will support the project Exodus ride hardware.
 A large pile driver has started drilling into the ground which is the first stage in creating the footers for the coaster.
 In the foreground of the photos, metal rebar is being staged that will insert into the holes that the pile driver is creating, before being filled with concrete.